 Having a dispute in the workplace can be really stressful and you’re probably reading this guide because your employer has, or is treating you in an unfair way – making you feel upset, hurt and angry.

 Maybe you have been discriminated against, constructively dismissed or perhaps you simply need representation to ensure your rights are protected.

-Employment law is complicated and there are lots of different reasons why you could need support from a lawyer, but one thing that is certain is that workplace disputes are very common.
+Employment law is complicated and there are lots of different reasons why you could need support from an employment lawyer in Southampton, but one thing that is certain is that workplace disputes are very common.

 Around 200,000 employment tribunal claims occur each year.
 They include grievances about religion, unfair dismissals, pregnancies and race.

 Despite the high number of employment tribunals, unfortunately, only a small number of people pursue legal action.

 Possibly because people are worried about losing their jobs and creating a negative working atmosphere with their employers and colleagues.